dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 ### The Dispose() method

 Because the `public`, non-virtual (`NonInheritable` in Visual Basic), parameterless `Dispose` method is called by a consumer of the type, its purpose is to free unmanaged resources, perform general cleanup, and to indicate that the finalizer, if one is present, doesn't have to run.
-Freeing the actual memory associated with a managed objects is always the domain of the [garbage collector](index/md).
+Freeing the actual memory associated with a managed object is always the domain of the [garbage collector](index.md).
 Because of this, it has a standard implementation:

 [!code-csharp[Conceptual.Disposable#7](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.disposable/cs/dispose1.cs#7)]
 [!code-vb[Conceptual.Disposable#7](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.disposable/vb/dispose1.vb#7)]